Noorpr/Project-DEPI/Business_Understanding.md

  - **What time range does your dataset cover?** Hourly, daily, or monthly?

  - **What forecasting horizon do you need?** (e.g., next hour, next day, next month)

+A steel stamping operation runs at 100 kW (Working Power) and the Apparent Power meter records 125 kVA.
+To find the PF, divide 100 kW by 125 kVA to yield a PF of 80%.
+This means that only 80% of the incoming current does useful work and 20% is wasted through heating up the conductors.